-- Offer to loan, give money or gifts of any nature to young people in our programs - Instigate any form of physical contact with young people apart from a handshake - Do things of a personal nature that a young person can do for themselves (i.e. changing clothes, going to bathroom) - Develop a relationship with any young person that is inappropriately overinvolved - Have a sexual relationship with a young person in our program, or use sexual innuendo or material with them - Invite our young people to join your social networking sites or accept their invitations to join theirs - Exchange contact details or arrange to meet our young people outside of our programs - Transport a young person in your car without prior approval from a Raise staff member - Provide personal information about our young people to anyone other than program staff - Take photographs or videos of the young people in our programs without written prior consent - Consume or have consumed drugs or alcohol, or smoke, when volunteering or working with young people - Refer our young people to external services or professionals
+- Offer to loan, give money or gifts of any nature to young people in our programs - Instigate any form of physical contact with young people apart from a handshake - Do things of a personal nature that a young person can do for themselves (ie changing clothes, going to bathroom) - Develop a relationship with any young person that is inappropriately overinvolved - Have a sexual relationship with a young person in our program, or use sexual innuendo or material with them - Invite our young people to join your social networking sites or accept their invitations to join theirs - Exchange contact details or arrange to meet our young people outside of our programs - Transport a young person in your car without prior approval from a Raise staff member - Provide personal information about our young people to anyone other than program staff - Take photographs or videos of the young people in our programs without written prior consent - Consume or have consumed drugs or alcohol, or smoke, when volunteering or working with young people - Refer our young people to external services or professionals - Share online meeting passwords or details with anyone - Share your screen with a young person or group if participating in online mentoring

 Each of the above conditions has been designed to protect our Mentees and to improve positive outcomes from our program for them.
 They have also been designed to protect our volunteers and colleagues and to ensure that everyone understands their responsibilities and the boundaries of the mentoring relationship at Raise Foundation.
-Any breach will result in a discussion with a Raise staff member and ongoing breaches or a serious breach may result in Raise Foundation withdrawing you from the organisation.
+Any breach will result in a discussion with a Raise staff member and ongoing breaches, or a serious breach may result in Raise Foundation withdrawing you from the organisation.